 Sandra Swenson is the mother of two sons—one of whom struggles with addiction.
 A voice for the loved ones of addicts –particularly moms– she first documented her experiences with her son’s addiction in the critically-acclaimed book The Joey Song: A Mother’s Story of Her Son’s Addiction.
 An advocate for acceptance, education, healing, and recovery, Sandy can frequently be found sharing her journey through the place where love and addiction meet.

-Her second book, Tending Dandelions: Honest Meditations for Mothers With Addicted Children was published by Hazelden Betty Ford in September 2017, to be followed by an accompanying app in May 2018.
+Her second book, Tending Dandelions: Honest Meditations for Mothers With Addicted Children was published by Hazelden Betty Ford in September 2017, to be followed by an accompanying app in fall 2018.

 Sandy lives in suburban Austin, Texas.
 When she isn’t writing or speaking at venues across the US, Sandy volunteers at a local maternity home teaching the girls to cook healthy family meals.
 Sandy also loves to garden, read and travel.